Alex-Genovese/floatversion/README.md

   -h | --help         show help
   -V | --version      show version
-  -c | --col          show list as column instead of string (unless -M) -r | --rev          show list in reverse order
+  -c | --col          show list as column instead of string -s | --space        use single spaced string (for alternative machine reading) -r | --rev          show list in reverse order
   -a | --all          show all extracted values, not just unique -n | --num          sort by standard numbering, not versioning